tannerdino/F2P/Guides/F2P_Iron_Guide.md

 <div style="text-align:center"><img src="https://media.giphy.com/media/6xjkrXO6Dv8q7TrR5a/giphy.gif" alt='3 tick fish 0 time cook' width=540>

 ### Alt Abuse
+There's multiple ways to abuse alts on a F2P Ironman.
 ### Efficient World Hopping
+World hopping is used for several things; crafting, telegrabbing nats, Boneyard, making str pots, and much more.
+There are When you world hop, the game is essentially logging you out and logging you back in, it seems that there'd be no way to make world hopping any faster; but there's a way.
 ### Run Energy Managment

 ## Combats